Ask These 4 Questions to Spark Important Strategic Conversations

 Y– Where are we missing the Yes?

-What must we say “Yes” to in 2017?
+What must we say “Yes” to in the coming year?
 What new opportunities are yearning for our attention?
 Where must we invest more deeply?